WRPI-Troy-91-5/audio-log-grabber/README.md

-# audio-log-grabber
+# WRPI Audio Log Grabber
-A python script to grab a specified time range audio log from the WRPI audio logger
+A Python script to search for, clip, and combine various log files to make a single log from a specified time/date range